oscaralbertoag/ruby-practice-excercises/corrupt-grades/instructions.md

 # Corrupt Teacher Grade Average
 ## Requirements
-Create `corrupt_average(grades, paid)`, which will be used by a corrupt teacher to calculate the grades of a student based on whether they paid him or not.
-If a student has paid the teacher, said teacher will help the student by adding another grade of '10' to inflate the overall average.
-If the student hasn't paid, the teacher will add another grade of '5' to bring down the final average of the student.
+Create `corrupt_average(grades, paid)`, which will be used by a corrupt teacher to calculate the grades of a student based on whether they paid the teacher or not.
+If a student has paid the teacher, said teacher will help the student by adding another grade of `10` to inflate the overall average.
+If the student hasn't paid, the teacher will add another grade of `5` to bring down the final average of the student.
 This is one evil teacher  :smiling_imp: !!
 ### Parameters
 * `grades`: is a list of a student's grades (**integers**)
 * `paid`: is a **boolean** variable that tells you if the student paid the teacher to get help with his/her grades.